PatWie/digitalmusicstand/README.md

 The files in the sheet directoy need to follow the convention `interpret_title.pdf`.
 Whitespaces should be replaced by '-'.

+Point your browser to `http://localhost:3000`

+#### Add Songbooks

-Alternatively, the YAML format can be used to describe complex sheets or songbooks.
+Alternatively, the YAML format can be used to add songbooks or complex sheets.

 Example 1 (Songbook):
 ```yaml